aarondaub/Utilities/README.md

 Utilities
 =========

-Utilities for make working with Foundation a little bit better
+Utilities for make working with the iOS SDK a little bit better